MetaSys-LISBP/IsoCor/doc/quickstart.rst

 Graphical User Interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To start the Graphical User Interface, type in a terminal:
+To start the Graphical User Interface, type in a terminal (Windows: *Anaconda Prompt*):

 .. code-block:: bash

   isocor

 The IsoCor window will open.
+If the window fails to open, have a look at our :ref:`dedicated troubleshooting procedure <failed_gui>` to solve the problem.

 .. image:: _static/isocor_GUI.png

-Select the measurements file, modify the correction parameters (isotopic tracer, resolution, etc) according to your experiment, and click on 'Process'.
+Select the measurements file, modify the correction parameters (isotopic tracer, resolution, etc) according to your experiment, and click on :samp:`Process`.
 IsoCor proceeds automatically to the corrections and display its progress and important messages.

 .. warning:: The correction options must be carefully selected to ensure reliable interpretations of labeling data, as detailed in the :ref:`Tutorials`.